Senior Assisted Living Facility Options near San Diego, California at Lantern Crest

 Assisted living facilities, in general, will have over 16 beds and provide non-medical rooms or apartments to serve people over 60 years of age.

-Lantern Crest offers assistance with meals, housekeeping, supervision, and storage and distribution of medication.
+Lantern Crest offers a supportive atmosphere providing assistance with meals, housekeeping, supervision, storage and distribution of medication.
 Depending on a person’s needs, they can assist with basic personal care assistance such as dressing, eating, bathing, and transferring.
-Assisted living at Lantern Crest is for those who want independence and do not need 24-hour nursing care.
+Assisted living at Lantern Crest is for those seniors who want independence and do not need 24-hour nursing care.
 Instead, they need access to a certain level of care and supervision and are unable to live fully by themselves.
-Lantern Crest has on-site around the clock trained staff to provide services if needed.
+Lantern Crest has on-site round-the-clock trained staff to provide services if needed.

 Places that have only 4 to 6 beds are usually known as “Board and Care”.
 All assisted living facilities are inspected and licensed.

-What is Life Like at an San Diego Assisted Living Community?
+What is Life Like at a San Diego Assisted Living Community?

 Licensing Requirements for San Diego Assisted Living Facilities